paradise-fi/RoFI/doc/intro/suites/doc.rst

 Dependencies
 ------------

-To build the documentation, Sphinx, Breathe, Sphinx-RTD-Theme, Recommonmark, Doxygen and Graphviz are required.
+To build the documentation, Sphinx, Breathe, Sphinx-RTD-Theme, MyST, Doxygen and Graphviz are required.

 On APT based system, these dependencies can be installed via: